Tronox Namakwa Sands West Mine Residue Storage Facility 7 EIA and WULA, Western Cape

 Tronox Mineral Sands (Pty) (Ltd) (Tronox) operates a heavy minerals mining business which includes the existing Namakwa Sands Mine (“the Mine”) at Brand se Baai and a Mineral Separation Plant (MSP) near Koekenaap, on the West Coast of South Africa.
 At the Mine, heavy mineral sands are mined using open-cast strip-mining methods at the East Mine and West Mine.

 Material from both mines produce a Heavy Mineral Concentrate (HMC) at the Primary Concentration Plants (PCP East and PCP West), which is pumped to the Secondary Concentration Plant (SCP) which is also located at the Mine.
 Waste products from primary processing at the PCP West include tailings (coarser material) and fines (material) / residue.
 Tailings are backfilled into the mining void(s) and also used to construct the retaining walls of the Residue Storage Facilities (RSFs) into which fines are deposited.
-No chemicals are used in processing, but seawater is used resulting in a high saline content of tailings and fines.
+No chemicals are used in processing, but seawater is used resulting in a high seawater content of tailings and fines.

-SRK Consulting (South Africa) (Pty) Ltd (SRK) has been appointed by Tronox to undertake a Scoping and Environmental Impact Reporting (S&EIR, also referred to as Environmental Impact Assessment [EIA]) process for the construction of WRSF 7 and associated infrastructure.
-The EIA process is being undertaken in accordance with the EIA Regulations, 2014 to inform an application for Environmental Authorisation (EA) in terms of the National Environmental Management Act 107 of 1998 (NEMA).
+SRK Consulting (South Africa) (Pty) Ltd (SRK) has been appointed by Tronox to undertake the WUL amendment application process, as well as the Scoping and Environmental Impact Reporting (S&EIR, also referred to as Environmental Impact Assessment [EIA]) process in accordance with the EIA Regulations, 2014, as amended, to inform the other above-mentioned applications.

 PROJECT LOCATION